lokendra2102/reasy/README.md

-# 🚀 Reasy
+# 🚀 Reazi

-#### Reasy - Requests made Easy, is a light-weight promise bases HTTP client library.
-Reasy is made for javascript be it client or server side technologies (Isomorphic).
+#### Reazi - Requests made Easy, is a light-weight promise bases HTTP client library. reazi is made for javascript be it client or server side technologies (Isomorphic).
 It internally uses fetch API to make API calls over the network.

 ## 🌐  Features